potassco/clorm/docs/clorm/factbase.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the simple case where the ``Select`` query object contains a ``where`` clause that corresponds to an indexed field then ClORM is able to use this index to make query execution efficient.
+In the simple case where the ``Select`` query object contains a ``where`` clause that corresponds to a term that is indexed then ClORM is able to use this index to make query execution efficient.

 A ``where`` clause can consist of more the one clause and these are treated as a conjunction.
 Its is also possible to construct more complex clauses using ClORM